function61/eventhorizon-exampleapp-go/docs/setting-up-and-introduction.md

 Normally the service itself
-would probably have a UI with forms on how to change the data, which would post the changes as events to Pyramid and Pyramid would notify your app of those events.
+would probably have a UI with forms on how to change the data, which would post the changes as events to Event Horizon and it would notify your app of those events.

-But here's the interesting bit: we can skip that application altogether, and use Pyramid to directly change Kelly's (`id=e1dd2e26`) name!
+But here's the interesting bit: we can skip that application altogether, and use Event Horizon to directly change Kelly's (`id=e1dd2e26`) name!

 If you look at [events/usernamechanged.go](events/usernamechanged.go), you'll learn that we can do this (in the CLI):

 ```
-$ pyramid stream-append /example 'UserNameChanged {"user_id": "e1dd2e26", "new_name": "Kelly Kaling", "reason": "Married", "ts": "2017-03-22 00:00:00"}'
+$ horizon stream-append /example 'UserNameChanged {"user_id": "e1dd2e26", "new_name": "Kelly Kaling", "reason": "Married", "ts": "2017-03-22 00:00:00"}'
 ```

 And now inspect the data: